google/usbmon/README.md

 A tool to enumerate, list and monitor USB devices connected to a Linux host.

 Print out a list of connected devices with USB path, vendor, make, model, serial and connection speed.
-Monitoring for udev events such as connect or disconnect and print them with a timestamp.
+Monitor udev events such as connect or disconnect and print them with a timestamp.

 New: Experimental collectd plugin mode.